-EIT Urban Mobility offers two open calls with regular deadlines throughout the year: Financial Support to Startups (up to €2.5m investment for companies already engaged in an ongoing funding round) and Strategic Innovation Open Call (up to €2m per project, covering up to 65% of costs, for consortia from at least 2 countries).
+EIT Urban Mobility offers two open calls with regular deadlines throughout the year: Financial Support to Startups (up to €2.5m investment for companies already engaged in an ongoing funding round) and a Strategic Innovation Open Call (up to €2m per project, covering up to 65% of costs, for consortia from at least 2 countries).

 Financial Support To Startups Open Call